 Take your driver’s license.
 Aside from serving as another form of ID, you are able to drive in Australia with a valid overseas license as long as it’s in English for up to three months after arrival.

-Credit cards, currency, and traveler’s checks may be sufficient if your trip is short.
+Credit cards, currency, and traveller’s checks may be sufficient if your trip is short.
 If yours is an extended trip, you might want to consider opening a bank account in the Australia.
 If your bank doesn’t have a branch down under, you could be looking at some hefty fees each time you want to wire money from your American bank to your Australian bank.
 For this reason, I recommend an international bank such as Citibank.
-With centers and ATMs in both the U.S. and Australia, there are no extra fees for money transfers.
+With centres and ATMs in both the U.S. and Australia, there are no extra fees for money transfers.
 If you prefer to travel with a big load of cash, be prepared to declare upon arrival if it’s more than $10k.

 Medications & Toiletries

 Don’t forget to take enough of your prescription medications to get you through your trip and be prepared to declare them upon arrival.
 As for non-prescriptions meds and toiletries, you can get just about anything in Australia though I did find anti-histamines and sleeping pills harder to find so you might want to bring them if you suffer from allergies and insomnia.
 If you’re a woman with specific tastes in feminine hygiene products, I strongly recommend bringing a stash of your favorite products.

 The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. Government to U.S. citizens who are traveling or living abroad.
 It allows the State Department to get in contact with you in case of an emergency and also provides routine information from the nearest U.S. embassy or consulate.
 It’s free to register and only takes a few minutes.